jojobear13/shinpokered/README.md

   - Made the trainer pokeballs red in the battle HUD
   - Fixed a bug where cutting grass loads the wrong palette for the animation
   - Fixed graphical display bug when talking to the 15th sprite on a map
+  - Fixed a minor text box flicker when a pokemon learns a move after evolving

 - Item Fixes